godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-1.md

 import setting) can be quite slow.
 Betsy is a texture compressor that runs on the GPU and is able to compress images significantly faster than our current compressors.
 This reduces import time dramatically.

-While Betsy was written a few years ago, we are just beginning to integrate it into the engine now ([GH-91535](https://github.com/godotengine/godot/pull/91535)).
+While Betsy was written a few years ago by [Matias N. Goldberg](https://github.com/darksylinc), we are just beginning to integrate it into the engine now ([GH-91535](https://github.com/godotengine/godot/pull/91535)), thanks to the effort of [BlueCube3310](https://github.com/BlueCube3310).
 Currently it is only implemented for HDR images set to "high quality".
 However, soon we will extend it to many more compression types and begin to use it internally for things like lightmaps.